 Type of Assignment: Assignment Category: Regular Position

-Position Details: Two full-time, exempt research analyst positions, 40 hours per week, 12 months per year.
-The work schedule for both positions will normally be Monday through Friday, 8:00 am - 4:30 pm.
-The persons selected for these positions will be subject to assignment to any district facility during any hours of operation.
+Position Details: One regular, full-time, overtime-exempt position, 40 hours per week, 12 months per year, on the Oceanside campus.
+The work schedule is Monday through Friday, 8:00 am - 5:00 pm.
+The person selected for this position will be subject to assignment to any district facility during any hours of operation.

 Employees must make arrangements for the direct deposit of paychecks into the financial institution of their choice, via electronic fund transfer.

 Benefits: A full benefits package which includes employer-paid medical, dental, and vision plans for employee and dependents; $100,000 employee life insurance; other optional coverages; and membership in the California Public Employees’ Retirement System (CalPERS).

 Position Term in Months: $Term

 Application Procedure: In order to be considered for this position, you must submit the following documents directly in the online system and finish applying and receive a confirmation number.
 The submission deadline for the first screening of applications is 11:59 pm on Friday, July 23, 2021.

 1. Application on which you list all relevant experience.

 2. A current resume or curriculum vitae summarizing your educational background and experience.

 3. A cover letter addressed to the “Screening and Interview Committee” specifically describing how you meet the representative duties and desirable qualifications.

 4. Transcripts of college coursework which provide evidence of meeting the minimum qualifications as stated in this job posting.
 Unofficial or legible photocopies are acceptable.
 If a degree(s) was earned, the transcripts must state that the degree was awarded.
 Any degree/coursework used to satisfy the minimum qualifications must be from a postsecondary institution accredited by an accreditation agency recognized by either the U.S. Department of Education or the Council on Postsecondary Accreditation.